An Exhibit That Explores the Magic of Animated Film

 New exhibit charts the making of “The Burial of Natty Bumppo”

-Built from over 28,000 hand-drawn images, “The Burial of Natty Bumppo” was the creation of animator Fred Burns.
-Taking decades to make, the film almost never made it to screen – it was rescued, restored, and digitally mastered by filmmaker and Duke lecturer Casey Herbert in 2019.
+Made from more than 28,000 hand-drawn and painted images, “The Burial of Natty Bumppo” is the creation of animator Fred Burns.
+Taking decades to make, the film almost never made it to the screen – it was rescued, restored, and digitally mastered by filmmaker and Duke Lecturing Fellow Casey Herbert in 2019.
 The project was completed in 2023.
+Burns and Herbert have collaborated on this and many other projects since the mid 1980’s.

 The Rubenstein exhibit, “From Pencils to Pixels: The Evolution of an Animated Film,” charts the myriad steps involved in the production of “The Burial of Natty Bumppo.”
-Content from the film is presented on screens, as physical art as produced, storyboards, animatics, pencil tests, 35mm film as shot and scanning technology.
+Content from the film is presented on screens, as physical art as produced, storyboards, animatics, pencil tests, 35mm film as originally shot along with digital scanning technology used to finish the film.

-To complete the project, Burns sent more than 2,000 pounds of art to Herbert in his Durham studio in 2019.
+To complete the project, Burns shipped more than 2,000 pounds of art to Herbert’s Durham studio in 2019.
 The pandemic shutdown gave Herbert time to make the finishing effort.
 He scanned tens of thousands of pieces of art, eventually creating 130,000 separate digital files.

-He also restored some art that had been damaged and digitally completed key scenes that had been designed, animated and color-keyed, but never inked or painted.
-Burns original storyboards, layouts and shooting sheets aided the final assembly and editing.
+He also restored art that had been damaged, and digitally completed key scenes that had been designed, animated and color-keyed, but never inked or painted.
+Burns' original storyboards, layouts and shooting sheets aided the final assembly and editing.

-The Rubenstein exhibit takes visitors through the steps of that process.
-But it also is a story of the history of animated filmmaking.
+As curated by Herbert, the exhibit takes visitors through the steps of that process, and is also a story of the history of animated filmmaking.
 Many of the pieces in the exhibit connect “The Burial of Natty Bumppo” to the early days of film animation.
-One piece is an Oxberry Master Animated Stand, recently acquired by Herbert.
+Parts of an Oxberry Master Animation Stand, acquired by Herbert for use in his Cinematic Arts classes at Duke, are on display.
+You may find some of Herbert’s students using them when you visit.

 Learn More About the Film